Canada Announces a New Cap on Study Visa for 2025

 Study Permit Allocations for Provinces

-The study permit allocation for each province has been finalised by IRCC.
+Now, Canada student visa requirements 2025 will be stricter for international students given these changes.
+Study permit allocation for each province has been finalised by IRCC.
 As expected, Quebec, British Columbia, and Ontario received the highest allocations.
 Ontario will receive the maximum allocations with 116,740 study permits, while Quebec will receive 72,977 and British Columbia will receive 53,589 study permits.
 Also, other popular provinces Alberta and Saskatchewan 41,530 study permits combined.

 New Regulations for DLIs